MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/README.md

 property changes the behavior.

+> [!NOTE]
-.. note:: A new card is always assumed to be the secondary device from the audio configuration.
+> A new card is always assumed to be the secondary device from the audio configuration.
-    At the moment there is no check it actually is the configured device.
-This means any new device connection will initiate the toggle.
-This, however, is no real issue as the RPi's audio system will be relatively stable once setup
+> At the moment there is no check it actually is the configured device.
+This means any new
+> device connection will initiate the toggle.
+This, however, is no real issue as the RPi's audio
+> system will be relatively stable once setup

 <a id="components.volume.PulseMonitor.toggle_on_connect"></a>